diego64/creating-an-agenda-based-on-spreadsheets/README.md

 This code is very simple and was developed due to the need of the events department of my current company to capture data from a spreadsheet (Google Sheets) and transform it into an event in Google Calendar.

+With the new update, the code allows you to read data from different tabs and save it in a specific category in Google Calendar.

 [PT-BR]

 Esse código é muito simples e foi desenvolvido através da necessidade do setor de eventos da minha atual empresa de capturar os dados de uma planilha (Google Sheets) e transformar em um evento no Google Calendar.

+Com a nova atualização, o codigo permite ler dados de abas diferentes e salvar em uma categoria especifica no Google Calendar

 ---